MichaelCurrin/javascript-bundling-quickstarts/README.md

 - No globals required.
 - Source order independence.
 - No need for namespacing your own application code.

+The output will be the same in the `browserify` and `webpack` directories in this project but with different style logging and output.

 ## Why transpile?